 Combining the Two

-Art therapists are trained to master these variables—they have in-depth knowledge of the art process and of the potential for different artistic media to evoke particular responses and they help clients use the art they’ve made as a tool for insight and exploration.
+Art therapists are trained to master these variables—they have in-depth knowledge of the art process and of the way different artistic materials evoke particular responses and they help clients use the art they’ve made as a tool for insight and exploration.
 They receive in-depth training in psychotherapy, assessment, and diagnosis, and blend this foundation with their expertise in the creative process.

 Positive Art Therapy